UK probe goes on despite Cambridge Analytica bankruptcy

-British authorities say the investigation into political consultancy Cambridge Analytica will continue even though the company is going out of business.
+British authorities are promising to continue their investigation of Cambridge Analytica, the campaign consultant at the center of the Facebook privacy scandal, even though the company is going out of business.

-Cambridge Analytica announced Wednesday that it was filing for bankruptcy following allegations that it improperly harvested data from millions of Facebook users.
-The firm says bad publicity drove potential clients away.
+Cambridge Analytica announced Wednesday that it plans to file for bankruptcy in Britain and the U.S., saying negative publicity surrounding allegations that it improperly harvested data from millions of Facebook users drove potential clients away.

-The U.K. Information Commissioner's Office, which has been investigating the allegations, says it will continue to "pursue individuals and directors as appropriate."
+The U.K. Information Commissioner's Office said Cambridge Analytica's demise won't stop its inquiry into the company's practices.

+"The ICO will continue its civil and criminal investigations and will seek to pursue individuals and directors as appropriate and necessary even where companies may no longer be operating," the office said in a statement.
+"We will also monitor closely any successor companies using our powers to audit and inspect, to ensure the public is safeguarded."

 Damian Collins, chair of a Parliamentary committee that has been looking into the Facebook scandal, tweeted: "Cambridge Analytica and SCL Group cannot be allowed to delete their data history by closing.
 The investigations into their work are vital."